-In connection with this offering, all of our directors and executive officers and holders of substantially all of our shares have entered into lock-up agreements with the representatives of the underwriters.
-Pursuant to such lock-up agreements, such persons have agreed, subject to certain exceptions, not to sell or otherwise dispose of ordinary shares or special shares or any securities convertible into or exchangeable for ordinary shares or special shares for a period of days after the date of this prospectus without the prior written consent of .
+In connection with this offering, all of our directors and executive officers and holders of substantially all of our shares, including the selling shareholders, have entered into lock-up agreements with the representatives of the underwriters.
+Pursuant to such lock-up agreements, such persons have agreed, subject to certain exceptions, not to sell or otherwise dispose of ordinary shares or special shares or any securities convertible into or exchangeable for ordinary shares or special shares for a period of 180 days after the date of this prospectus without the prior written consent of BofA Securities, Inc. and J.P.
+Morgan Securities LLC.
 See "Underwriting" for a description of these lock-up agreements.

-Following the consummation of this offering, we intend to file one or more registration statements on Form S-8 under the Securities Act to register the ordinary shares issuable under the 2018 Plan.
-Any such

-Form S-8 registration statement will become effective automatically upon filing.
+Following the consummation of this offering, we intend to file one or more registration statements on Form S-8 under the Securities Act to register the ordinary shares issuable under the Post-IPO 2018 Plan and the 2024 ESPP.
+Any such Form S-8 registration statement will become effective automatically upon filing.
 Once those shares are registered, they can be sold in the public market upon issuance, subject to Rule 144 limitations applicable to affiliates, vesting restrictions and the lock-up restrictions described under "Underwriting."